greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/load/topics/g-disabling-execute-for-web-or-writable-external-tables.html.md

 ---
-title: Disabling EXECUTE for Web or Writable External Tables
+title: Deactivating EXECUTE for Web or Writable External Tables
 ---

 There is a security risk associated with allowing external tables to run OS commands or scripts.
-To disable the use of `EXECUTE` in web and writable external table definitions, set the `gp_external_enable_exec` server configuration parameter to off in your master postgresql.conf file:
+To deactivate the use of `EXECUTE` in web and writable external table definitions, set the `gp_external_enable_exec` server configuration parameter to off in your master postgresql.conf file:

 ```
 gp_external_enable_exec = off